José Théodore: QMJHL career (1992–1996)

 Théodore played major junior in the QMJHL for four seasons with the St-Jean Lynx and Hull Olympiques.
 At age 16, he began his major junior rookie season in 1992–93, splitting goaltending duties with Jean-Pascal Lemelin.
 He assumed the starting position the following season in 1993–94, recording a 3.61 goals against average (GAA) with a 20–29–6 record.
 Théodore was drafted that off-season by the Montreal Canadiens 44th overall in the 1994 NHL Entry Draft.

 Théodore returned to the Lynx upon his draft in 1994–95, but was traded early in the season to the Hull Olympiques.
 In 43 games with his new team in the regular season, Théodore posted a 2.97 GAA with a 27-14-1 record to be awarded the Ford Cup as the top defensive player and be named to the QMJHL second All-Star team.
 Théodore went on to lead the Olympiques to the President's Cup as QMJHL champions, winning the Guy Lafleur Trophy as playoff MVP.
 Earning a berth in the 1995 Memorial Cup, the Olympiques finished in last place in the tournament.

 Following the 1995 major junior playoffs, Théodore made his professional debut, being assigned to the American Hockey League (AHL), where he played one game for the Fredericton Canadiens, Montreal's minor league affiliate, in the 1995 Calder Cup playoffs.

 Théodore played his fourth and final QMJHL season with the Olympiques in 1995–96.
 Although he was named to his second consecutive second All-Star team, the Olympiques failed to defend their QMJHL title.
 Théodore was injured and missed the first two rounds of the playoffs.
 He returned later in the semi-final against les Harfangs de Beauport, who were coached by former Hull Olympiques' coach Alain Vigneault.
 The Olympiques were defeated in five games by les Harfangs, which were led by future NHL goaltender Martin Biron.
 This was redemption for les Harfangs and Biron, who were defeated by Théodore and the Olympiques in five games in the previous post-season, in 1994–95.

-Early NHL career (1996–1999)
+Montreal Canadiens

 Théodore spent his first three seasons with the Montreal Canadiens organization, splitting time in the NHL and the AHL, with Montreal's minor league affiliate, the Fredericton Canadiens.
 He made his Stanley Cup playoffs debut in 1997, winning a 4–3 triple overtime game against the New Jersey Devils, making 56 saves.
 The following year, he appeared in three playoff games for the Canadiens against the Buffalo Sabres, despite not playing in any regular season games for them that campaign.